henryk/libopenkey/README.md

     openkey-manager workplace_secrets Alices_card-7

-after this slot seven on Alice's card is associated with John's lock domain.
+after this command slot seven on Alice's card is associated with John's lock domain.

 #### Happy end
 Alice can now use her card at home (with slot 0), at her hacker space (with slot 5) and in her work place (with slot 7).
 Since no identifying information about a lock domain is stored on the card in the process, Alice's employer can not find out from the card to which hacker space Alice goes.
-Also thief/dishonest finder who happens upon the card has no way of knowing on which locks it will be of use.
+Also a thief/dishonest finder who happens upon the card has no way of knowing on which locks it will be of use.